andela-dowoade/string-plus/README.md

 ##Functions

-toUpper (typeof String): Returns the String in question but with all characters in upper cases as applicable.
+toUpper (typeof String): Returns the String in question but with all characters in upper case as applicable.
 This method should be implemented without the use of the toUpperCase internal methods.

-toLower (typeof String): Returns the String in question but with all characters in their lower cases as applicable.
+toLower (typeof String): Returns the String in question but with all characters in their lower case as applicable.

 ucFirst (typeof String): Returns the String in question but changes the First Character to an Upper case.